What you need to know

 All countries have the right to control their borders, and all people—asylum seekers, refugees and others—have a right to due process and to have their cases heard when seeking safety from violence.

 Criminalizing these asylum seekers and turning them away puts families back in harm’s way.
-As the U.S. proposes to close its southern border and push asylum seekers back into Mexico, the IRC urges the Administration to uphold asylum protections for desperate Central Americans.
+As the U.S. proposes to deny asylum to Central Americans and others transiting through Mexico to the U.S., the IRC urges the U.S. Administration to uphold asylum protections for Central Americans.

-The IRC also calls on the Administration to refocus its efforts on violence prevention—supporting Central American countries’ efforts to reduce the violence that is driving people from their homes, and to respond to their needs, and eventually make life liveable in the Northern Triangle.
-"In the meantime, pursuing policies that inflict trauma on families and deport them to countries where they face harm will only add to wide-scale instability, and insecurity,” said the IRC's Jenn Piatt.
+The IRC also calls on the U.S. Administration to refocus its efforts on violence prevention—supporting Central American countries’ efforts to reduce the violence that is driving people from their homes, and to respond to their needs, and eventually make life livable in the Northern Triangle.
+"In the meantime, pursuing policies that inflict trauma on families and deport them to countries where they face harm will only add to wide-scale instability, and insecurity,” said Piatt.

 The IRC is also calling for the U.S. to provide funding for humanitarian aid along dangerous migration routes.
 Threats of pulling aid only undermine U.S. allies who are in a position to address the root cause, not the symptoms, of this crisis.